Shlomi-Lantser/CE-assignment/README.md

 ## Introduction

  In this assignment, we'll go through the process of creating and managing an Azure Kubernetes Service (AKS) cluster, configuring virtual networks (VNets), deploying Nginx Ingress Controller for routing internal traffic, and launching an AKS-helloworld application within the AKS cluster.
-Additionally, we'll set up an Azure Application Gateway to act as a layer 7 load balancer for routing external traffic to the Ingress Controller.
+Additionally, i'll set up an Azure Application Gateway to act as a layer 7 load balancer for routing external traffic to the Ingress Controller.

 ## Resources

-- **Azure AKS Cluster**: Create and manage a highly available AKS cluster.
+- **Azure AKS Cluster**: Create and manage AKS cluster.
 - **Two VNets**: Configured two VNets for a more secure and isolated network architecture.
 - **Nginx Ingress Controller**: Used Helm charts to install the Nginx Ingress controller for routing internal traffic.
 - **AKS-helloworld Application**: A sample application deployed in the AKS cluster using helm charts.